casualnomad/AIPlaylistGenerator/README.md

 ## How it works

-1. **Scan** — reads all metadata (title, artist, genre, BPM, mood, credits, etc.) from every audio file via MusicBrainz Picard tags
+1. **Scan** — reads all metadata from every audio file including MusicBrainz Picard tags (mood, multiple genres, credits).
+Filters out non-musical folksonomy noise automatically.
-2. **Analyze** — runs Essentia audio analysis on each file, extracting energy, valence, danceability, acousticness, instrumentalness, key, and more
+2. **Analyze** — runs Essentia on every file using all CPU cores in parallel, extracting energy, valence, danceability, acousticness, instrumentalness, key, BPM, spectral character, and more directly from the audio waveform
+3. **Lyrics** — fetches lyrics from LRCLib (free, no API key) for every track, stores raw lyrics and generates a concise LLM summary of theme, tone, and imagery
-3. **Retext** — rebuilds the metadata text blob combining file tags + acoustic features into natural language
+4. **Retext** — combines file tags + acoustic features + lyrics into a rich natural language description per track, including synthesized emotional arc and sound profile descriptions
-4. **Embed** — converts each track's metadata into a vector using `nomic-embed-text` via Ollama (one-time, runs locally)
+5. **Embed** — converts each track's description into a vector using `nomic-embed-text` via Ollama
-5. **Search** — when you describe a vibe, it finds similar tracks via vector similarity
+6. **Search** — when you describe a vibe, finds similar tracks via vector similarity
-6. **Curate** — sends the top candidates to a local LLM to make the final playlist
+7. **Curate** — sends top candidates to a local LLM to make the final playlist
-7. **Export** — saves as `.m3u` files your media player can open
+8. **Export** — saves as `.m3u` files your media player can open

 Everything lives in a single `data/library.db` SQLite file.